 - Weekend calls are divided into Saturday and Sunday.
 PGY 2 residents are primaries to cover these calls.
 Saturday call is from 7 am until Sunday 7 am.
 Sunday call is 7 am to 9 pm when the night float resident takes over.

-- Night Float is Sunday to Friday 6 pm to 7 am except for Sunday which is 9 pm until 7 am Monday morning.
+- Night Float is Sunday to Friday 6 pm to 7 am except for Sunday which is 9 pm until 7 am Monday morning, 3 weeks per year for each PGY 2 and PGY3 resident.
 There is a PGY 4 and a PGY 1 resident present during the days on Saturday and Sunday.

 - There is no overnight call for PGY 4 residents.